Error: Contact form not found.

 Can You Keep Your Car If You File Bankruptcy or Will It Be Taken?

 Can you keep your car if you file bankruptcy is one of the most common concerns people have before taking the next step toward debt relief.
 For many, a car is not just transportation—it’s a necessity for work, family, and daily life.
-The good news is: in many cases, you can keep your vehicle.
+In some situations, it may be possible to keep your vehicle, depending on the circumstances.

 In this article, we explain when and how you can protect your car in both Chapter 7 and Chapter 13 bankruptcy filings.